 The authors suggest that this effect might be due to changing fertility.
-Younger women may be more interested in securing "good genes" from attractive men, even if that means a short-term sexual affair.
-Older women, in contrast, may change focus away from sex and getting pregnant, toward securing good provisioning and resources for herself and any existing children.
+Younger women may be more interested than older women in securing "good genes" from attractive men, even if that means a short-term sexual affair.
+Older women, in contrast, may change focus toward securing good provisioning and resources for herself and any existing children.

 Putting it Together

-No wonder everyone is confused about what women want (even the women themselves)!
+No wonder everyone is confused about what women want!
 At the heart of it, women want it all—an attractive, masculine man, who also cares, has resources to share, and will take care of kids too.
-Due to differences in time, preferences for short- or long-term mating, the woman's own value, and/or the pool of available men, however, women usually end up compromising on those traits.
+Due to differences in time, preferences for short- or long-term mating, the woman's own appeal, and/or the pool of available men, however, women usually end up compromising on those traits.
 Other women end up mixing-and-matching among more than one guy.
 Thus, what women "want" ends up looking like a confusing, moving and changing target—depending on the women you ask and their individual needs at that moment.

 Fortunately, there is hope for clarity for both men and women...

 For the women.
 You may not realize it at this moment, but you most likely want all of the above traits in a man.
-Given the research, you will most likely prefer it all in a single man too, if possible (rather than mixing).
+You will most likely prefer it all in a single man, if possible.
 However, if you are young and single right now, you might feel the pull of sexy cads more acutely for a short-term hook-up.
-If you are older and have kids, then those dependable dads may catch your eye more for a committed relationship.
+If you are older and have kids, then those dependable dads may catch your eye more.

 Nevertheless, if you have the motivation and ability, you might maximize your long-term happiness by first developing your own physical appearance (here), personality (here), and unique appeal as a partner (here).
 Then, carefully evaluate what you want in a man (here), pick a good boyfriend (here), and have a satisfying relationship (here).
 This will help you find one single man who has the best total package you can get.

-Otherwise, bouncing between getting your heart broken by sexy cads, then trying to secure commitment from older and wary dads, can be a difficult process.
-Unless, of course, you are set with only having sexy flings or companionate relationships for the rest of your life.
+Otherwise, bouncing between getting your heart broken by sexy cads and then trying to secure commitment from older and wary dads can be a difficult process.
+Unless, of course, you are fine with only having sexy flings or companionate relationships for the rest of your life.
 In that case, just pick a single type of man and enjoy!